A Bayesian Take on Gaussian Process Networks: Bayesian Structure Inference for GPNs

 \section{Bayesian Structure Inference for GPNs}

-In this section, we describe a method to sample from the posterior distribution of GPN DAG structures for continuous, non-linear data.
+In this section, we describe a method to sample from the posterior distribution $p(\Psi\,\vert\,D)$ of a generic feature $\Psi$ of a GPN for continuous, non-linear data.
 To implement a fully Bayesian approach, we place priors over the hyperparameters $\bm{\theta}$ of the kernel function and the Gaussian noise.

+The priors ensure that the uncertainty in the functional relationships between each variable and its parents is fully accounted for.
+On the other hand, a maximum likelihood approach to estimating the hyperparameters could yield overly confident score functions and in turn misrepresent the posterior $p(\mathcal{G}\,\vert\,D)$.
+Under the GPN model, the score remains decomposable, a necessary condition for its efficient evaluation.
+As in Section \ref{recap:struc}, making inference about network features $\Psi$ of interest is possible by sampling graphs from the posterior:

+Sampling graphs hinges on computing the scores of all variables given different combinations of their possible parent sets (see equation \ref{decomposability}).

 Let $\Theta = \{\mu, \sigma, \bm{\theta} \}$ be the $d$-dimensional set of hyperparameters for a given node $X$ and its parents $\textrm{Pa}_X$.
 Unless stated otherwise, throughout the rest of the text we assume a uniform prior over all structures $p(\mathcal{G}) \propto 1$.
 The score function is then the likelihood (\ref{GPlik}) of the observations $x$ marginalized with respect to the hyperparameter priors: